-14.40 OPEN SPACE REQUIREMENTS
+14.40 - OPEN SPACE REQUIREMENTS

 - 14.41 Definition of Open Space.
 For purposes of this Section 14.40, open space shall mean a portion of a lot or other area of land associated with and adjacent to a building or group of buildings in relation to which it serves to provide light and air, or scenic, recreational or similar purposes.
 Such space shall, in general, be available for entry and use by the occupants of the building(s) with which it is associated, and at times to the general public, but may include a limited proportion of space so located and treated as to enhance the amenity of development by providing landscaping features, screening or buffering for the occupants or neighbors or a general appearance of openness.
 Open space shall include parks, plazas, lawns, landscaped areas, decorative plantings, roof decks, balconies, pedestrian ways listed in Section 14.45, active and passive recreational areas, including playgrounds and swimming pools.
-Streets, parking lots, driveways, service roads, loading areas, and areas normally inaccessible to pedestrian circulation beneath pedestrian bridges, decks or shopping bridges shall not be counted in determining required open space. - 14.42 District Public Open Space Requirement .
+Streets, parking lots, driveways, service roads, loading areas, and areas normally inaccessible to pedestrian circulation beneath pedestrian bridges, decks or shopping bridges shall not be counted in determining required open space. - 14.42 District Public Open Space Requirement.
 A minimum of one hundred thousand (100,000) square feet within the District shall be reserved or designated as public open space.
-No development shall be allowed which would reduce public open space in the District below one hundred thousand (100,000) square feet. - 14.2142.1 Public Open Space shall be open space reserved for public use and enjoyment as guaranteed through one or more of the following: - a) Retention by the Cambridge Redevelopment Authority; - b) Dedication to and acceptance by the City of Cambridge or other public entity; - c) Easements or deed restrictions over such land sufficient to ensure its perpetual reservation for public open space purposes. - Dedication, by covenant or comparable legal instrument, to the community use of the residents, lessees and visitors to the District for reasonable amounts of time on a regular basis; - e) Lease agreements of ninety-nine (99) years or longer from the private developer or owner to the City or other public entity. - 14.42.2 In addition to the Public Open Space provisions above, development in the District shall provide that a combination of public open spaces and private but publicly accessible spaces such that the total open space areas in the District are equivalent to at least fifteen percent (15%) of the land area (excluding road rights-of-way) within the District.
-The open spaces within the District shall contribute to an interconnected network of public spaces in the broader Kendall Square neighborhood, accommodating a variety of activities for employees, residents and visitors, consistent with the place-making goals of the 2013 K2 Final Report.

-14.43 Project Based Minimum Open Space Requirement.
-Each development project shall be required to contribute to the open space network of the District and/or the surrounding neighborhood, consistent, in the case of Infill GFA, with an open space plan approved through the Special Permit application as described in Section 14.32.2 and consistent with the Open Space Requirements of Section 403 of the Kendall Square Urban Renewal Plan.
+No development shall be allowed which would reduce public open space in the District below one hundred thousand (100,000) square feet. - 14.21.1 Public Open Space shall be open space reserved for public use and enjoyment as guaranteed through one or more of the following: - a) Retention by the Cambridge Redevelopment Authority; - b) Dedication to and acceptance by the City of Cambridge or other public entity; - c) Easements or deed restrictions over such land sufficient to ensure its perpetual reservation for public open space purposes. - d) Dedication, by covenant or comparable legal instrument, to the community use of the residents, lessees and visitors to the District for reasonable amounts of time on a regular basis; - e) Lease agreements of ninety-nine (99) years or longer from the private developer or owner to the City or other public entity. - 14.42.2 In addition to the Public Open Space provisions above, development in the District shall provide that a combination of public open spaces and private but publicly accessible spaces such that the total open space areas in the District are equivalent to at least fifteen percent (15%) of the land area (excluding road rights-of-way) within the District.
+The open spaces within the District shall contribute to an interconnected network of public spaces in the broader Kendall Square neighborhood, accommodating a variety of activities for employees, residents and visitors, consistent with the place-making goals of the 2013 K2 Final Report. - 14.43 Project Based Minimum Open Space Requirement.
+Each development project shall be required to contribute to the open space network of the District and/or the surrounding neighborhood, consistent, in the case of Infill GFA, with an open space plan approved through the Special Permit application as described in Section14.32.2 and consistent with the Open Space Requirements of Section 403 of the Kendall Square Urban Renewal Plan. - 14.45 Pedestrian Ways. - 14.45.1 Pedestrian ways listed and defined below may be counted toward the open space requirement determined in Section 14.43.